elfry2/minato/README.md

-# minato
+# shinra
-A PowerShell script to easily install and configure Git, Apache, MySQL, PHP, Composer, NodeJS, Vite, Windows Terminal, and Neovim on Windows.
+A PowerShell script to easily install and configure Git, Apache, MySQL, PHP, Composer, NodeJS, MongoDB, Vite, Windows Terminal, and Neovim on Windows.